How to create dramatically wealthier cities by sharing more.

 ▲ Comedy of the Commons

-So it's a really interesting paper.
-I haven't fully digested it but, talking about commerce, including roads and waterways, she comments that "customary doctrine suggests that commerce might be thought of as a comedy of the commons, not only because it may infinitely expand our wealth, but also, at least in part, because it has been thought to enhance the sociability of the members of an otherwise atomized society."
+It's a really interesting paper.
+I haven't fully digested it, but talking about commerce, including roads and waterways, she comments that "customary doctrine suggests that commerce might be thought of as a Comedy of the Commons, not only because it may infinitely expand our wealth, but also, at least in part, because it has been thought to enhance the sociability of the members of an otherwise atomized society."